lubusIN/laravel-mojo/contributing.md

 ### Feature Requests

 If you have an idea for a new feature you would like to see added to this package, you may create an issue on GitHub with `[Request]` in the title.
-The feature request will then be reviewed by @harishtoshniwal.
+The feature request will then be reviewed by [@introwit](https://github.com/introwit)